 What is COSMIAC?

 COSMIAC is also hosting an industrial accelerator facility within the center.
-This involves hosting six small businesses within the Alamo Avenue location with work related to laser communications, embedded systems design, directed energy and spectroscopy.
+This involves hosting seven small businesses within the Alamo Avenue location with work related to laser communications, embedded systems design, directed energy and spectroscopy.

 COSMIAC aims to bridge the gap between academia, government and industry by having student interns work on projects driven by local organizations and COSMIAC engineers.

 - Projects directly related to the work of the sponsoring organization

 - Removes necessary day to day supervision, hiring process, security clearance acquisition, etc.

 - Utilizes COSMIAC laboratories and high bay space

 - Builds the talent of people who are interested in staying in the local area

 Above: 3D printing in the COSMIAC high bay space.